 We can arrange our first meeting by phone or email, whatever forum is most comfortable for you.
-Our first session together is a half price 50 mins (at a cost of £25), for an assessment, because you need to feel comfortable with me as your counsellor.
+Our first assessment session together is a half price, at a cost of £25, (or £35 for more than one person), as you need to feel comfortable with me as your counsellor.
 You tell me your difficulty, and we work out whether therapy is right for you.
 You can ask anything you need to about how counselling can help you and, should you decide to continue, after that, it’s entirely your decision how long you stay in therapy.
 I will always follow your lead.
 I work a lot though Skype or FaceTime if that suits you as I recognise the emotional, physical and work demands of many lives is such that meeting face to face is not always a practical option.
 In this I have clients both nationally and internationally.

 Will we meet at the same time each week?